Curriculum Circle · Private Academic Advisory

 02

-We run a system, not a lesson booking service.
+We run a framework, not a session booking service.

-Our Academic Intelligence System tracks performance, identifies weakness, adjusts the plan, and updates parents — continuously, not at the end of term.
-The tutor is a delivery specialist inside a managed programme.
+Our Academic Intelligence System tracks performance, identifies weakness, adjusts the plan, and updates parents — continuously.
+The specialist educator delivers within a structured, managed programme.

 03